ggustavo-dev/ggustavo-dev/README.md

 ## Hi, i'm Gustavo! 👋

-I'm a software engineer currently studying web development with React and NodeJS.
+I'm a software engineer currently studying web development with React and NextJS.
 Below are some technologies i have knowledge.

 <div style="display: inline_block"><br>